-What does it mean by "participating"?
+What is a participating policy?
 1

 What are the guarantees and what are not?
 2

 How does a participating policy work?
 3

 What are our investment objective and strategy?
 4

 How do we decide your terminal dividend?
 6

-What are our philosophy and governance when managing the participating business and setting payouts?
+What are our philosophy and governance when managing the participating business and setting payout?
 7

 What is smoothing?
 8

 What will affect your terminal dividend?
 10

+How do we determine the interest on the value of Terminal Dividend Lock-in Account?
+13

-Glossary 13
+Glossary 14

-This fact sheet aims to give you general information about how the participating life insurance policies ("participating policy / policies") of HealthPro Major Illness Insurance work and the approach we take to manage it.
+This fact sheet aims to give you general information about how the participating life insurance policies ("participating policy / policies") of Grand Heritage II work and the approach we take to manage it.